-- To make your appeal, you must contact the Quality Improvement Organization before you leave the hospital and no later than midnight the day of your discharge - if you meet this deadline, you may stay in the hospital after your discharge date without paying for it while you wait to get the decision from the Quality Improvement Organization - if you do not meet this deadline, contact us.
-If you decide to stay in the hospital after your planned discharge date, you may have to pay all of the costs for hospital Services you receive after your planned discharge date
+• To make your appeal, you must contact the Quality Improvement Organization before you leave the

+- if you meet this deadline, you may stay in the hospital after your discharge date without paying for it while you wait to get the decision from the Quality Improvement Organization - if you do not meet this deadline, and you decide to stay in the hospital after your planned discharge date, you may have to pay all of the costs for hospital Services you receive after your planned discharge date - If you miss the deadline for contacting the Quality Improvement Organization and you still wish to appeal, you must make an appeal directly to our plan instead.
+For details about this other way to make your appeal, see "What if you miss the deadline for making your Level 1 appeal?"